How to Value a Business: The Ultimate Guide

 - Charitable donations

-- Any personal expenses, such as the purchase of a personal vehicle, that were noted as expenses on the business tax return
+- Any personal expenses, like the purchase of a personal vehicle, that were noted as expenses on the business tax return

 - One-time expenses that are unlikely to recur after the sale of the business, such as the settlement of a lawsuit

-The biggest factors influencing the SDE multiple is usually owner risk and industry outlook.
-If the business is highly dependent on the owner, it cannot be easily transferred to new ownership, and the business’ valuation will suffer.
-If you’re buying or selling a business in an industry and/or area that is expected to grow in the near future, the SDE multiple will be higher.
+The biggest factors influencing the SDE multiple are usually owner risk and industry outlook.
+If the business is highly dependent on you or another owner, it cannot be easily transferred to new ownership and the business’ valuation will suffer.
+If you’re selling a business in an industry or area that is expected to grow in the near future, the SDE multiple will be higher.

 You can find out the approximate SDE multiple to use by looking at BizBuySell’s media insights quarterly report.
 BizBuySell provides multiples for different industries based on reported business revenue and cash flow.
 For a more personalized estimate of the multiple, you can also consult a business broker or appraiser.

-Step 3: Add Other Business Assets & Subtract Business Liabilities
+3. Add Business Assets & Subtract Business Liabilities

-Tangible assets are actual physical goods, owned by the business, that you can put a value on.
-Some examples include real estate (if the business owns any property), accounts/receivables, and cash on hand, and they are generally not included in the SDE multiple.
-All intangible assets should be added into the valuation separately (as shown in the examples below) if you are purchasing them.
+Tangible assets are physical goods owned by the business that you can put a value on.
+Some examples include real estate (if the business owns any property), accounts receivable, and cash on hand.
+These are generally not included in the SDE multiple.
+All tangible assets should be added into the valuation separately (as shown in the examples below) if you are purchasing them.

-Intangible assets of a business are non-physical goods that have a value for a specific business purpose, like reputation, trademarks, patents, and goodwill.
-These assets are typically included in the SDE multiple, because they are only typically sold if the business’s assets are sold.
+Intangible assets are non-physical goods that have a value for a specific business purpose, like reputation, trademarks, patents, and goodwill.
+These assets are included in the SDE multiple because they are typically only sold if your business’ assets are sold.

-The current liabilities of the business are debt or other obligations the business has that it must pay for in the future.
-Many sales have been lost by sellers unwilling to keep the liabilities they created for the business.
-An asset sale typically is structured where the seller pays off the business liabilities with proceeds of the sale.
-However, it gets more complicated when discussing things like an open line of credit facility that the business needs to continue operations.
+An asset sale is typically structured so that the seller pays off the business liabilities with proceeds from the sale.
+However, it gets more complicated when discussing things like an open line of credit facility that the business needs in order to continue operations.

 One way to determine what the potential liabilities are for a business is to run a business information report through Dun & Bradstreet.
-This can be purchased on virtually any company, by anyone, for $121.99 and will give you information such as:
+This can be purchased on virtually any company by any party for $121.99.

 - Current debt

-- How often the business currently pays their suppliers on time
+- How often the business currently pays its suppliers on time

-It’s a cheap way to get information about the business, or to confirm that you’re not missing any important liabilities.
+It’s an inexpensive way to get information about the business or to confirm that you’re not missing any important liabilities.
 It’s important to note that this may not include all liabilities, but it should give you a good estimate.

 Final Business Valuation Formula